-- obtain, possess, administer, prescribe or supply specified scheduled medicines, and - use those medicines appropriately for the treatment of conditions of the eye.
+- obtain, possess, administer, prescribe, supply or use specified scheduled medicines, and - use those medicines appropriately for the purposes of the practice of optometry.

-Optometrists who hold this endorsement may only possess, prescribe or supply Schedule 4 medicines to the extent authorised under the legislation that applies in the state or territory in which they practise.
-Information will be published on the Board's website about the authorities that apply in each state and territory of Australia.
+Optometrists who hold this endorsement may only administer, obtain, possess, prescribe, supply or use scheduled medicines to the extent authorised under the legislation that applies in the state or territory in which they practise.
+Advice on the legal requirements in a particular state or territory may be obtained from the relevant authority found at www.tga.gov.au/contacts-stateterritory-drugs-poisons-units.